Motivating Myself to Change

 “Where do I get the motivation to change this part of my life?”
 I hear this from clients on a regular basis.
+Whether the client is working on a compulsive sexual behavior or is in therapy for a sexual issue, motivation is a critical aspect to change.
 The first thing to note is to give yourself credit for recognizing that you need to change.
 There are many people who need to make a change in their lives for the same reason that you are seeking a change, but who do not even recognize this.
 Others tell them to change, but they do not listen, because they do not see any problem that needs changed.

 The mistake that I see most people make is that they think that they will wake up one morning, and because they have a desire to change a behavior, it will just happen.
 This usually leads to frustration and often giving up altogether.
 The problem with this strategy is that there is really no strategy to it at all.
 What is your plan?
 Planning is a significant part to making long-lasting change in your life.
 Without proper preparation, chances of a changing a behavior greatly decrease.

 I suggest that you begin your planning of your change of behavior by looking at how often you do it.
 Does it occur a couple of times a day or hundreds of times a day?
 If you are changing a behavior that happens several times a day, I would suggest breaking your overall plan into smaller mini-plans.
 Let’s look at cigarette smoking for example.
 Many people try to quit “cold turkey,” which tends to be unsuccessful.
 One of the reasons for this is because the overall plan is to “quit altogether,” but this person has ignored all of the triggers that are associated with this behavior throughout the day.
 When faced with the trigger itself, there was nothing in place on how to avoid and/or overcome this, which often results in smoking a cigarette.